MERMAID Fishbelt Data Quality Checks

 Published

-This code performs data quality checks on MERMAID projects with fish belt data, including observer comparisons, outlier detection, family diversity analysis, and biomass composition.
+This code performs data quality checks on MERMAID projects with fish belt data, including observer comparisons, outlier detection, and shark observation analysis.

 Getting example fishbelt data from MERMAID

-Note: This step requires authentication even if you are accessing a public project.
+Note: This step requires authentication even if you are accessing public projects.
 This means you need to create a free MERMAID account if you don’t already have one.

 Show the code